b3nj5m1n/moderncardthemes/README.md

 * prettyPoem - A card for memorizing poems or quotes
 * prettyWord - A card for memorizing vocabulary
 * prettyPerson - A card for memorizing people
+* prettyList - A card for memorizing lists

 # General Notes